embraceitmobile/animated_tree_view/README.md

 *Please see this [example](https://github.com/embraceitmobile/animated_tree_view/blob/main/example/lib/main.dart) for a more comprehsive code sample.*

-## Configuration and Behvaior
+## Configuration and Behavior
 Attributes              | Description
 ------------------------|-------------
 builder                 | The builder function that is provided to the item builder.
 Called, as needed, to build list item widgets.
 The built widget is passed to the [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html)'s itemBuilder. controller              | Allows controlling the [TreeView] programmatically using utility methods.
 Use `TreeViewController` for the `TreeView`, and `IndexedTreeViewController` for the `IndexedTreeView`. initialItems            | Node that is used to populate the `TreeView` initially.
 If no `initialItems` are provided, then the Tree will only contain the RootNode. scrollController        | Provide a scrollController for more granular control over scrolling behavior. expansionIndicator      | Provide an `ExpansionIndicator` to set the expand widget and collapse widget.
 Typically these are [Icon](https://api.flutter.dev/flutter/widgets/Icon-class.html) widgets.
 You can pass in `null` if you do not want to show any expansion indicator. indentPadding           | This is the padding is applied to the start of an item. `IndentPadding` will be multiplied by Node-Level before being applied. onItemTap               | callback that can be used to handle any action when an item is tapped or clicked. showRootNode            | Flag to show the Root Node in the TreeView. expansionBehavior       | The `ExpansionBehavior` provides control over the behavior of the node when it is expanded. padding                 | The amount of space by which to inset the children. primary                 | Whether this is the primary scroll view associated with the parent PrimaryScrollController. physics                 | An object that can be used to control the position to which this scroll view is scrolled. shrinkWrap              | Whether the extent of the scroll view in the `scrollDirection` should be determined by the contents being viewed.

 ## Available APIs